agathis-project/salix-arctica/README.md

 - The gateway is supplied by the power module which adapts the **DC input** power to feed the **VSYS** rail or to charge a **back-up battery**.

+- **VSYS** serves as bulk power distributed to the entired gateway.

-- **VSYS** can be sourced by a *Power over Ethernet* block which can charge the battery as well; this PoE stage picks up the DC power feeds from the Ethernet ports on root; use existing ethernet magnetics circuits - specified for PoE+ operation.
+- **VSYS** can be sourced by an optional *Power over Ethernet* block installed on the power module; this PoE block is wired to the Ethernet magnetics on root over two connectors; the magnetics must support PoE+ power levels.

-- **VSYS** serves as the bulk power distributed to the gateway.

-- **VSYS** may occasionally feed from USB-OTG port on root for field servicing or lab development work.

-- **The power module is mandatory to operate the gateway** - same way as a PC motherboard needs a power adapter to run.
+- USB-OTG port in device mode should be able supply a limited current to the power module to feed the VSYS and charge the battery.

-- **V1P8** and **VCORE** are local distribution rails for the root alone.
+- **V1P8** and **VCORE** are local distribution rails (root only).

 - **V3P3** is a power rail that is **ON** only for an **active** gateway; it supplies the the root and branches **data interface circuits**.